cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 irb(main):001:0> reload!
 ```

-To upaate the code loaded into the console.
+To update the code loaded into the console.
 Say you added a new class you'd
 like to access in your console.
 You should be able to use `reload!` to update
 the console and make the newly added class available.